ios-dev-ucdavis/course-website/pages/finalproj/README.md

 ## Presentation

-The presentation will be hold in person during regular lecture time at Teaching and Learning Complex 3210 (our regular classroom) in the last lecture - June 2nd.
-You need to be here to present to get the full credit for presentation part.
+The presentation will be hold in person during regular lecture time at Teaching and Learning Complex 3210 (our regular classroom) in the last lecture - **Thursday, June 2nd**.
+You need to be here to present with your group to get the full credit for presentation part.

+> **Important**
+> You need to submit your slide at least 1 day before the final presentation on Canvas.

 Presentation Length Per Group: TBD, maybe ~10 mins